pmoelgaard/email_address_validation/README.md

 ## Configuration

-Before using the screenshotlayer API client you have to setup your account and obtain your API Access Key.
+Before using the mailboxlayer API client you have to setup your account and obtain your API Access Key.
-You can get it by signing up at [https://screenshotlayer.com/product](https://screenshotlayer.com/product).
+You can get it by signing up at [https://mailboxlayer.com/product](https://mailboxlayer.com/product).

 ---

 ## API Overview
 All endpoints in the public API is available through this library.

-- capture
+- check

 ---

 ## Usage

-The general API is documented here: [https://pdflayer.com/documentation](https://screenshotlayer.com/documentation).
+The general API is documented here: [https://mailboxlayer.com/documentation](https://mailboxlayer.com/documentation).
 You can find parameters, result set definitions and status codes documented here as well.

 In the examples directory you can find demos and samples of general usage of all the API functions.